wimvanderbauwhede/RefactorF4Acc/TyTraCLTransformations/MemoryReduction/memory-reduction-TyTraCL-REMAINING-ISSUES.md

 # REMAINING ISSUES : Memory (Bandwidth) Reduction for Scientific Computing on GPUs

+## 2021-05-10

+Full 2-D shallow water, needs some changes:

+1/ remove dimension(1) as this is now obsolete
+2/ remove local arrays from args, manually.
+Later we'll use the "Purpose" pragma for this.
+Ideally I would have 4 values for Purpose: In, Out, Temp and Local:
+- In and Out are proper args of the superkernel
+- Temp are arrays at topleve in the superkernel
+- Local are arrays that are only used inside a subkernel

+I still struggle with arrays that are actually InOut, such as `wet`.
+As it is modified, it needs to be returned.
+And as I don't have InOut, I make it Out
+In are arrays not returned.
+So any array returned becomes Out?
+Need to test what happens if I make them InOut

+It looks like I had better run an aggressive argument detection analysis first, before I generate the Haskell AST.
+At the very least that would remove lots of args that ought to be local scalar vars, like `duu`.

+## 2021-05-09

+Regression testing using LES.
+Main reason for breakages was the 'Hook' approach, removed it.
+Also the fix_end_lines, had to revert it to the release version.

 ## 2021-05-08

 Fixing the inliner and the Fortran-to-C/OpenCL translator